ecorpnu/NFTPL/README.md

 # NFTP

-Front-end to allow users to create their own Patent License online embedded in a NFT
+Back-End Solidity & Front-end to allow users to create their own Patent License online embedded in a NFT Front-End is forked from ArtistsLiberationFront